dekuNukem/ATX4VC/README.md

 ## Why / Project Goals

 Power supplies are a major failure point of old computers today.
-Those early PSUs are heavy, inefficient, runs hot, and sometimes explosive!
+Those early PSUs are heavy, inefficient, runs hot, and (slightly) explosive!
 After 40 odd years, many are not working, or worse might cause damage with out-of-spec voltages.

 ATX4VC is designed to replace them with much more reliable modern ATX power supplies, and as a tool to help test and diagnose vintage computers.